 Hours: Gated roadways and parking areas are open from sunrise to sunset or 7 p.m., whichever comes first, but trails are open until 11 p.m.

-Trails include an interpretive nature trail to learn about desert flora and fauna, as well as a short hike inside Hole-in-the-Rock, the park's most popular scenic viewpoint.
+Trails include an interpretive nature trail to learn about Sonoran Desert flora and fauna, as well as a short hike inside Hole-in-the-Rock, the park's most popular scenic viewpoint and one of Phoenix's best hikes.
 Restrooms, drinking fountains, picnic ramadas are available on this side.

 Hours: Gated roadways and parking areas are open 6 a.m. to 7 p.m, but trails are open until 11 p.m.